Japan's Ishiba Navigates Delicate Diplomacy with Trump in Washington - PRESS AI WORLD

 Key Takeaways:

-• Japan's Prime Minister Shigeru Ishiba meets President Trump amidst rising trade tensions.
+• Japanese Prime Minister Shigeru Ishiba is meeting President Donald Trump to bolster US-Japan relations.

 SHARE THIS ARTICLE: